IdentityPython/JWTConnect-Python-OidcRP/doc/source/rp_handler.rst

 Introduction
 ------------

-Imaging that you have web service where some of the functions that service provides are protected and should only be accessible to authenticated users or some of the functions needs access to some user related resources on a resource server.
+Imaging that you have a web service where some of the functions that service provides are protected and should only be accessible to authenticated users or that some of the functions the service provides needs access to some user related resources on a resource server.
 That's when you need OpenID Connect (OIDC) or Oauth2.

-The RPHandler as implemented in :py:class:`oidcrp.RPHandler` is a service within the web service that handles the authentication/authorization for the web service.
+The RPHandler as implemented in :py:class:`oidcrp.RPHandler` is a service within the web service that handles user authentication and access authorization on behalf of the web service.

 ---------------
 Some background
 ---------------

-In the following description I will talk about Relying Party (RP) and OpenID Connect Provider (OP) but I could have used Oauth2 Client and OAuth2 Authorization Server instead.
+In the following description I will talk about Relying Party (RP) and OpenID Connect Provider (OP) but I could have talked about Oauth2 Client and OAuth2 Authorization Server instead.
 There are some differences in the details between the two sets but overall the entities work much the same way.

-OpenID Connect (OIDC) are build on a request-response paradigm.
+OAuth2 and thereby OpenID Connect (OIDC) are build on a request-response paradigm.
 The RP issues a request and the OP returns a response.

 The OIDC core standard defines a set of such request-responses.
-This is the list and the normal sequence in which they occur:
+This is a basic list of request-responses and the normal sequence in which they
+occur:

 1. Provider discovery (WebFinger)
 2. Provider Info Discovery